 Habitat Area / Length Description Target Condition Strategic Significance Artificial unvegetated, unsealed surface [u1c] Created: 0.007 Retained: 0.016 The majority of the existing shingle will be retained, however some small areas to the south and west of the existing building will be removed in order to accommodate the extension.
 In addition, a new area of gravel will be added to the north of the southern garden to accommodate a new car park, and a small area to the west of the existing building will be added when the existing flower bed is removed.
 N/A Low - Area/compensation not in local strategy Developed land; sealed surface - Hard standing [u1b] Created: 0.001 Retained: 0.002 Three areas of hard standing on site will be removed: the patio to the southeast of site will be replaced with vegetated garden, and the hardstanding either side of the existing southern extension will be removed and replaced with an extension.
 A new hard standing patio will be added to the southeast of the existing building, in addition to an area of paving slabs to the northwest of site to accommodate bin storage.
 N/A Low - Area/compensation not in local strategy Developed land; sealed surface - Buildings [u1b5] Created: 0.008 Retained: 0.007 The majority of B1 will be retained, with the southern extension and eastern garage being demolished and replaced.
 In addition, an extension will be added to the south and west of the building.
 All other buildings on site will be retained.
 N/A Low - Area/compensation not in local strategy Ground level planters [u1 845] Retained: 0.006 Four ground level planters on site will be removed - one to the west of the building and three to the southeast of the building.
 The remaining planters will be retained.
-N/A Low - Area/compensation not in local strategy Vegetated garden [u1 828] Created: 0.001 Retained: 0.028 Three areas of vegetated garden on site will be removed - A small portion of the vegetated garden to the north of site to accommodate hard standing for bin storage, the northern most portion of the southern garden to accommodate additional parking to the rear of the house and the far southern portion of the garden which will be fenced off to create a biodiversity offset area.
+N/A Low - Area/compensation not in local strategy Vegetated garden [u1 828] Created: 0.001 Retained: 0.04 Two areas of vegetated garden on site will be removed - A small portion of the vegetated garden to the north of site to accommodate hard standing for bin storage and the northern most portion of the southern garden to accommodate additional parking to the rear of the house.
 In addition, hard standing to the southeast of site will be removed and replaced with vegetated garden, as well as the three flower planters to the central south of site.
-N/A Low - Area/compensation not in local strategy Urban tree [u1 32] Created: 0.0407 Retained: 0.1954 All 12 trees on site will be retained.
-In addition, 10 small trees will be planted within the southern garden.
-Moderate Low - Area/compensation not in local strategy
+N/A Low - Area/compensation not in local strategy Urban tree [u1 32] Retained: 0.1791 11 of the 12 medium trees on site will be retained, with the apple tree to the east of the new parking area to be removed.
+Moderate Low - Area/compensation not in local strategy Non-native and ornamental hedgerow [h2b] Created: 0.005 Retained: 0.0213 All hedgerow on site will be retained in addition to a small line of hedgerow being added to the site boundary to the southeast of B1.
+Poor Low - Area/compensation not in local strategy